A first-time DUI in Las Vegas Nevada without serious injuries is a misdemeanor carrying five main penalties:

 - 2 days to 6 months in jail (usually the judge grants a suspended sentence in Nevada or orders 48 to 96 hours of community service); and

-- a 185-day driver’s license revocation (thought it may be possible to drive on a restricted license with an ignition interlock device)
+- a 185-day driver’s license revocation, though it may be possible to drive on a restricted driver’s license with an ignition interlock device (iid)

-A DUI first is when someone gets charged for driving drunk or high, and the person had no prior DUI cases in the last 7 years.
+A DUI first is when someone gets charged for operating a motor vehicle drunk or high, and the person had no prior DUI cases in the last 7 years.
 Even drivers who are not impaired can be convicted of “DUI per se” for having either:

 - illegal amounts of controlled substances in their blood (DUI of drugs or “DUID”), such as DUI of prescription drugs or DUI of marijuana.

-Defendants convicted of DUI 1st have to wait 7 years after the case ends to get a record seal.
-But it may be possible to plea bargain a DUI first down to dismissal or reckless driving, which can be sealed after only 1 year.
+First offense DUI offenders have to wait 7 years after the case ends to get a record seal.
+But it may be possible to plea bargain a DUI first down to dismissal or reckless driving (NRS 484B.653), which can be sealed after only 1 year.

 It is not uncommon for law enforcement to make mistakes while executing a DUI arrest.
 And the tools and tests they use to determine intoxication levels are unreliable.
 So a defense attorney would conduct a thorough investigation to show that the state’s evidence is not solid enough to support a conviction.